DanielGriffiths1182/ruby-codewars-archive/README.md

 Then you will take the string from the 3rd position and reverse it again: 504123

 Continue this pattern until you have done every single position, and then you will return the string you have created.
 For this particular number, you would return: 504132

+73 We need a function that can transform a string into a number.
+(Thought I'd knock this out for some easy points)